RyanYuanyang/Sea-Battle-Game/README.md

 Attack effects will be reported after each attack.
 Both sides get the result of whether a ship has been hit, and the position has been attacked would be shown on the board.

-When a player’s whole fleets is sunk, the game ends.
+When player’s or AI's whole fleet is sunk, the game ends.

 - **Mode 2: Challenge mode.**